-- Pipeline Operators: How will you get access to the scene if a secured perimeter has been established? - Emergency Responders: How will we conduct appropriate measures to ensure the protection of the health and safety of the public and workers, as well as the environment, from all-hazardsin support of responder operations and the affected communities?
-(Mission: Response; Environmental Response / Health & Safety) - Pipeline Operators: How will you typically handle communications; At the scene between pipeline operators? - At the scene between pipeline operators?
-At the scene between pipeline operators and the ICP / other emergency responders? - responders?
+- Pipeline Operators: How will you get access to the scene if a secured perimeter has been established? - Emergency Responders: How will we conduct appropriate measures to ensure the protection of the health and safety of the public and workers, as well as the environment, from all-hazards in support of responder operations and the affected communities?
+(Mission: Response; Environmental Response / Health & Safety) - Pipeline Operators: How will you typically handle communications;

+- At the scene between pipeline operators?
+At the scene between pipeline operators and the ICP / other emergency responders?
 Between field pipeline personnel and Control Centers / SCADA Centers? - Emergency Responders: How can we ensure the capacity for timely communications in support of security, situational awareness, and operations by any and all means available, among and between affected communities in the impact area and all response forces?
 (Mission: Response; Operational Communications)

-CORE Discussion-Based Exercise Recap
+Discussion-Based Exercise Recap